Breaking The Silence: Why Boys Should Be Taught About Periods And Menstrual Health

 The Role Of Schools In Promoting Menstrual Awareness

-Schools play a huge role in monitoring the menstrual cycle awareness and also passing it to boys.
-Menstruation itself should be presented as the section of safe sex education when talking about comprehensive sex education programs.
+Schools play a huge role in monitoring menstrual cycle awareness and also passing it to boys.
+Menstruation itself should be presented as a section of safe sex education when talking about comprehensive sex education programs.
 Thus, the usual discussions of these issues in classrooms allow schools to arm boys with the information that would help them appreciate and support the females in their lives.

 Impact On Future Understanding Of Reproductive Health